 (A) Indian Railways is known for providing the best comfort to its passenger.

-(B) People have no option other than travelling by rail over long distances.
+(B) People have no option other than traveling by rail over long distances.

 (C) The railway tracks at many places have been found to be stressed due to wear and tear in recent times.